Ashod/Now-Reading-Redux/README.md

 * Wordpress 3.4 support.
 * The wp-config.php file may be either in its default folder or a folder above it.
 See [Hardening WordPress](http://codex.wordpress.org/Hardening_WordPress#Securing_wp-config.php).
 (Thanks to Alex for this request.)
 * NRR shortcode added.
 Supports all rendering styles and filtering options.
 Example: [nrr style="numbered" viz="show_text" status="all" num="-1" order="asc" finished_year="2011"]
+* Removed hard-coding from shelf and using class nr_booktitle and nr_bookauthor for the title and author respectively.
+Also, new classes include nr_viewlibrary, nr_wishlist, nr_nobooks.

 #### 6.5.0.0 ####
 * Wordpress 3.3 support.